Introduction

 2015

-"Home and Away" examined concepts of belonging, displacement, and migration
+"Home and Away" investigated concepts of belonging, displacement, and migration in the Mediterranean context

 2017

-"Temporary Structures" focused on architectural interventions and ephemeral spaces
+"Temporary Structures" focused on architectural interventions, housing policy, and development

 2019